-Where the information required by this policy is not supplied when the development application is made, it will be the subject of an information request under the Integrated Development Assessment System (IDAS).
+Where the information required by this policy is not supplied when the development application is made, it will be the subject of an information request under the development assessment system.

 1.3 Interpretation

 Terms used in this planning scheme policy are defined in Schedule 1 - Definitions of the planning scheme.
 Where a term is not defined in Schedule 1, section 1.3 Interpretation of the planning scheme applies.